Acetone azine: Synthesis

 It can also be produced from acetone (2 eq.), ammonia (2 eq.) and hydrogen peroxide (1 eq.).
 The first step is the formation of acetone imine, Me2C=NH; this is then oxidized by hydrogen peroxide through a complex mechanism to give 3,3-dimethyloxaziridine, which reacts with a further molecule of ammonia to produce acetone hydrazone.
 The hydrazone then condenses with a further molecule of acetone to produce the azine.
-The acetone azine product is distilled out of the reaction mixture as its azeotrope with water (n(H2O)/n(azine) ≈ 6).
+The acetone azine product is distilled out of the reaction mixture as a 1:6 azeotrope with water.